RafaSatti/LSE-Buisness-for-Analytics/README.md

 in order to to deliver insights and create captiavting dashboards to solve business problems.

 This repo will include:
-A tableau dashboard to deliver insights to audience and stakeholders.
-A technical report and presentation to communicate key findings and help inform decision making
+A tableau dashboard to deliver insights to audience and stakeholders, a technical report and presentation to communicate key findings and help inform decision making